Timbuktu Safety Guide

 High Risk

-Timbuktu experiences extreme desert heat, especially March-June with temperatures regularly exceeding 45°C (113°F).
-Dehydration and heat-related illnesses are serious risks.
+Timbuktu experiences extreme Saharan heat, from March to May, with temperatures exceeding 45°C (113°F).

 Scams to Avoid